Yadavindra Singh: Partition of India (1947)

 During the partition of India in 1947, numerous pogroms occurred in and around the princely state of Patiala.
 In several cases, organized bands of Sikhs were responsible for atrocities.
 The late Harkishan Singh Surjeet, of the Communist Party of India (Marxist), witnessed the events and claimed in an interview: 'The communal attacks on the minorities were definitely planned.
 I know more about the persons involved in the eastern wing because I was there.
 I saw those dreadful acts with my own eyes.
-In that conspiracy, the Maharaja of Patiala was involved.
-The idea was that if the Muslims were driven out.'
-The attacks on Sikhs and Hindus in March 1947 in Rawalpindi are regarded as one of the major crimes that triggered off others.
+In that conspiracy, the Maharaja of Patiala was involved and directly participated in the massacres.
+He was often armed with a rifle and a ceremonial dagger.
+The idea was that the Muslims were to be driven out.'.
 Nehru believed the Maharaja had sought to ethnically cleanse the territory of Muslims as part of this effort.
-Maharajas of Patiala and Faridkot, and Yadavindra Singh is quoted as having said "We won't leave a Muslim here" at a party with British officers.
+Yadavindra Singh is quoted as having said "We won't leave a Muslim here" at a party with British officers.
 The Foreign Minister of Patiala, Sardar Bari Ram Sharma issued a denial stating "I definitely assert that no Patiala soldier has associated himself with or has been involved in any killings in any part of the East Punjab."

 Singh agreed to the incorporation of the Patiala State into India.
 Singh was Rajpramukh of the new Indian state of Patiala and East Punjab States Union until it was merged with Punjab in 1956.